 - How long have you maintained your current weight?

 - Do you have any chronic medical conditions or impairments?

-We’ve put together a few insider tips so you can better understand how matters regarding weight are evaluated.
+I’ve put together a few insider tips so you can better understand how matters regarding weight are evaluated.

 Read on for the inside scoop….

 Scenario #1: If you unintentionally lost more than 10lbs or 15lbs. this year, the insurer will want to know the reason for your sudden weight loss.

 Why?
 Well, the carrier will be concerned that you may have an undiagnosed medical issue causing the weight loss.